 The confusion between “reoccuring or recurring” is common, but the rule is clear.
 The correct spelling is recurring.

 There is no British vs American difference.
-There is no formal vs informal variation.
+No formal vs informal variation.
 There is only one correct spelling worldwide.

 If you want your writing to look professional and polished, always use recurring.